IBM/crypto-masterkey-keystore/CONTRIBUTING.md

 ### Proposing new features

-If you would like to implement a new feature, please **FIXME** [raise an issue](https://github.com/ibm/repo-template/issues) before sending a pull request so the feature can be discussed.
+If you would like to implement a new feature, please [raise an issue](https://github.com/ibm/crypto-masterkey-keystore/issues) before sending a pull request so the feature can be discussed.
 This is to avoid you wasting your valuable time working on a feature that the project developers are not interested in accepting into the code base.

 ### Fixing bugs

-If you would like to fix a bug, please **FIXME** [raise an issue](https://github.com/ibm/repo-template/issues) before sending a pull request so it can be tracked.
+If you would like to fix a bug, please [raise an issue](https://github.com/ibm/crypto-masterkey-keystore/issues) before sending a pull request so it can be tracked.

 ### Merge approval